Nuru Bayramov: Scientific activity

 Back in 2000, Nuru Bayramov returned to Azerbaijan, where he previously worked as an associate professor at the Azerbaijan Medical University, and currently head of the Department of I Surgical Diseases.
 The main areas of his research during this period are liver resection, liver and kidney transplantation, laparoscopic and metabolic surgery, stem cells and genetic studies.
-Under his leadership doctoral thesis on topics of laparoscopic appendectomy, laparoscopic fundoplication, laparoscopic bile duct exploration, laparoscopic hernia repair, simultaneuse laparoscopic surgery were defended.
-At present doctoral thesis on topics such as biliary complications, microRNA, histones and hepatic dysfunctions after liver transplantation, iodine polymers in thyroid pathology, elastography in liver pathology, bariatric surgery in obesity are continued.
+Under his leadership, dissertations have been defended on the topics of laparoscopic appendectomy, laparoscopic fundoplication, laparoscopic biliary tract examinations, laparoscopic choledochal surgeries, laparoscopic hernia repair, laparoscopic simultaneous surgeries, stem cells in colon polyps, gene polymorphism in colon cancer, elastography and iodine polymers in thyroid nodules.
+Dissertation work is ongoing on biliary complications in liver transplantation, microRNAs, liver dysfunction and histones, elastography in liver pathologies, application of artificial intelligence, and bariatric surgeries in obesity.
 Grant projects on gene polymorphism in cirrhosis, elastography and fatty liver have been adopted.
 For the first time in Azerbaijan, it was used by stem cells for liver disease.

 He has been active in scientific and organizational work in Azerbaijan and around the world.
 In Azerbaijan he actively participated in defining and promoting pillar priorities of medical science (stem cells and regenerative medicine, genomics, molecular biology, high technologies and medicine, evidence-based medicine, translational medicine, etc.).
 He has been organizing 5-6 international conferences every year since 2014, including Baku-Malatya Transplant Days, Turkey-Azerbaijan Hepatology Course, and regular conferences on bariatric surgery, endocrine surgery, colorectal surgery.

-Up to date (2022), he had participated in 205 congresses, a total of 415 scientific works was published: 31 books, 10 methodical recommendations, 163 journal articles, 201 theses and 10 inventions and effective proposals.
+He is the founder and first president of the Transcaspian International Society of Hepato-Pancreato-Biliary Surgeons.

+By January 2026, he participated in 271 congresses (participation in 107 congresses, 111 speeches, organization of 53 congresses), published more than 500 works (51 books, 14 methodological recommendations, 253 articles, 252 theses).
+The scientist is the author of 14 inventions and rationalization proposals.
+Under his guidance, 8 dissertations were defended.
+He is a participant in about 20 international multicenter studies.
+His Hi index as of 03.01.2026 is 12 on Google Scholar, 8 on Research Gate, 7 on Scpopus, and 5 on Web of Science.

-Under his supervision 7 scientific dissertations were defended.
-He is a participant of two grant projects.
+He is a participant in two grant projects.
+He is currently continuing his research on organ transplantation, laparoscopic, metabolic surgery, genetics, artificial intelligence, stem cells, and multicenter research.